 - Lists with bullets

 These formatting options make your information more accessible to readers and allow them to swiftly browse or skim your content to find the parts that are most relevant to their requirements.
-Don't, on the other hand, disrespect your readers' intelligence.
-Trust your audience to know what they require, and then provide it.
-There are sites that, although providing excellent information, insist on inserting a line break or an image between each sentence, which can be just as unpleasant as large walls of text.
+Contrarily, don't undervalue your readers' intelligence.

 4. Compare The Bounce Rate To The Time Spent On The Site